Simhyeon/r4d/docs/meta.md

 ### TODOs

+* [ ] Error message should indicate which line caused an error Might be a better idea to save context in lexor or parser.
 * [ ] I think, namespacing is not working properly with caller, so that every caller is @MAIN@ However it does look not a problem
 * [ ] Make undef line is deleted
 Add new struct invoke\_context so that other macro definition can also contains contexts.
 * [ ] Failed macro stops further evlaution.
 - Should it be a feature? or be fixed?
 I'm not even sure if it is a bug or not.
 * [ ] Make syscmd call unsafe and allow only when sudo was given
 * [-] Improve modularlity
 Define is not basic macro but reserved macro for now, Change this into basic macro for better readability and maintainability.
 Though it has some benefits, I don't think it is necessary to refactor.
 * [ ] Err redirection option
 Should crate new function, because there is no such standard way to redirect error
 * [ ] New basic macros
   * [ ] Data macro from data
   * [ ] Text format